Szczepp/Szczepp/README.md

 # My name is Szczepan Kowalik

-#### I'm the IT technician, currently studying   *'Information Technology and Econometrics: Apps in the business'*  on  University of Gdańsk
+#### I'm the IT technician, currently studying   *'Information Technology and Econometrics: Apps in the business'*  at  University of Gdańsk
 #### My tech stack:
   - PHP 8
   - PYTHON 3